BlockScience/subspace/resources/subspace-dynamic-issuance-mechanism.md

 $$s (g(t)) + F(g(t)) - C(g(t)) \geq 0$$

 for any actual utilization rate $g(t)$.
-To achieve this is to 'pin down' some of the free parameters in $s$, _without knowing the full characteristics of every farmer's cost function $C(\cdot)$_.
+To achieve this is to 'pin down' some of the free parameters in $s$, _without knowing the full characteristics of every farmer's cost function_ $C(\cdot)$.
 Thus, the above inequality will be addressed in the polar utilization cases, with the structure of $F(\cdot)$ and $C(\cdot)$ providing assurances that the inequality is (perhaps in expectation only) attained in the general utilization case.

 #### Polar case functional form determination